 Similarly, there are 8 different cards per booster and only 1 immersive , meaning that the chance to get a specific card is 0.003125 (1 in 320 chance) compared with the immersive at 0.0111 (1 in ~90 chance).

-It’s interesting to compare these probabilities to how much a card costs in Pack Points.
+It's interesting to compare these probabilities to how much a card costs in Pack Points.
 Moving on, these rates could actually be used as the baseline for the forthcoming trading system of Pokémon TCG Pocket.
-Do not discard your cards: they might become more precious than your cards.
+Do not discard your cards: they might become more precious than any of your cards.